 Campion is the recipient of numerous accolades including, the American Rome Prize, the Lili Boulanger Prize, The Paul Fromm Award at Tanglewood, and the Goddard Lieberson Fellowship given by the American Academy in Rome.
 Commissions include the 2011 Commande d’etat for Wavelike and Diverse, written for Les Percussion des Strasbourg and released on the ensembles 50th anniversary Universal CD collection; Auditory Fiction (2011), commissioned by Société Générale for Radio France; Small Wonder (The Butterfly Effect) (2012), commissioned by the Serge Koussevitzky Foundation for the San Francisco Contemporary Music Players; Auditory Fiction II (2014), written for the ECO Ensemble for the Venice Music Biennale.

 In 2015, the famed Ensemble Intercontemporain co-commissioned Campion and audiovisual artist Kurt Hentschläger for the 25-minute, Cluster X. The multi-media work was premiered at the Philharmonie de Paris in October of 2015 and toured the United States.
-A recent commission from pianist Marilyn Nonken was inspired by Gèrard Grisey’s Vortex Temporum. (http://edmundcampion.com/) (http://cnmat.berkeley.edu/).
+A recent commission from pianist Marilyn Nonken was inspired by Gèrard Grisey’s Vortex Temporum. (http://edmundcampion.com/).
+Campion is currently composing a new work for percussion and electronics for Jean Geoffroy who will premiere the piece at the Musiques Biennale en Scène in 2019 (http://cnmat.berkeley.edu/).